jenkinsci/docker-plugin/README.md

 ## Configuration as code

 Jenkins and the Docker plugin can be configured as code  using the [configuration as code plugin](https://plugins.jenkins.io/configuration-as-code/).
-It can also be configured from the Groovy script
+It can also be configured from a Groovy script

-If you're unsure which method to use, use the configuration as code plugin.
+If you're unsure which method to use, use the [configuration as code plugin](https://plugins.jenkins.io/configuration-as-code/).

 ### Configuration as Code plugin